srvasn/basic-chat-server/README.md

 The server creates and uses a SQLite database _(default name is storage.db)_ for storing user information and messages.

+**Known limitations**

+The following, though easy enough, have not been implemented yet.

+1. Changing passwords.
+2. Viewing inbox, sent messages and other views.
+3. Message groups.
+4. Offline messaging.

 by _srvasn@gmail.com_